-Occupational Objectives Graduates will be qualified for positions in child-care centers, family day care homes, nursery schools, foster-care providers, hospital centers, centers for children with special needs, residential childcare facilities and industry-associated centers.
+Occupational Objectives: Graduates will be qualified for positions in childcare centers, family day care homes, nursery schools, foster care providers, hospital centers, centers for children with special needs, residential childcare facilities and industry associated centers.

-Applicants must meet the general admission requirements for admission to the college, including evidence that the applicant possesses the intellectual, emotional, and physical capacities and the interest and aptitude necessary for relating successfully to young children.
-Satisfactory performance on an appropriate test may be required of those applicants whose records indicate academic weakness in English, reading, or mathematics.
+Admission Requirements: Applicants must meet the general admission requirements for admission to the college, including evidence that the applicant possesses the intellectual, emotional, and physical capacities and the interest and aptitude necessary for relating successfully to young children.